Written by Aliaa Noelle Hamza, Content Producer & SEO-specialist

 - Make URLs simple and easy to understand for search engines and visitors

-- Use hyphens’ – ‘to separate the words that make up a URL
+- Use hyphens’ – ‘to separate the words in the URL/permalink

 - Avoid lengthy URLs with unnecessary information with a maximum length of 2083; the shorter, the better.

-- Use words that describe the content of the page, but avoid using too many keywords.
+- Use words that describe the page’s content, but avoid using too many keywords.